Doctor of Nursing Practice (DNP)

 • International transcripts must be evaluated by a credentialing agency, such as World Education Service or Educational Credential Evaluators.
 This includes a course-by-course evaluation, as well as a certified English translation of all non-English transcripts.
 International applicants should also review: International Applicants Information

-Eligible applicants must hold a master’s degree in nursing or a related field (i.e. MPH, MBA, MHA) and a current license to practice as a registered nurse in the United States.
+Eligible applicants must hold a master’s degree in nursing or a related field (i.e. MPH, MBA, MHA) and a current license to practice as a registered nurse or advanced practice nurse or certified nurse midwife in the United States.
 (Connecticut licensure is not required.)
-If the applicant’s BS degree is not in nursing, the master’s degree MUST be in nursing.
+If the applicant’s Bachelor’s of Science degree is not in nursing, the master’s degree MUST be in nursing.

 Prior to enrolling, all candidates are required to have taken and passed (or to take and pass) a graduate-level statistics course.
 The course should have been taken within the last 5 years.